Dicey Decisions

 User Research

 This game originated in Tabletop Simulator.
-However, my team believed it would be more immersive if we took this idea and recreated it in Unity.
+However, the team lead approached my current team believing it would be more immersive if we took this idea and recreated it in Unity, a popular video game development platform.
 We thought of new rules and different implementations that a player would enjoy, and we did frequent playtesting to enhance our results.
 However, recreating a game on a completely different platform came with it’s own issues.
 We did not have a proper tutorial in the beginning as we believed the game was self explanatory, and this created a negative experience for our users.

 Research Findings